061375/reduce-css-rules/README.md

 - With a CMS like Drupal where ideally all the stylesheets are aggregated into one file.
 But for say Wordpress the stylesheets are added rather haphazzardly and so it will likely take a bit more dilligence on the part of the user to gather all the rules used in the website.

 ## POSSIBLE TODO IDEAS - but nothing concrete
 - Maybe I will write a crawler to automate the process.
-This would actually be less efficient overall. generally most wesites will have a homepgae, follow-on and perhaps a few templates/views/content type(s) etc... that display specific content.
+This would actually be less efficient overall. generally most wesites will have a home page, follow-on and perhaps a few templates/views/content type(s) etc... that display specific content.
 But overall generally out of several hundred pages, this tool would likely only need to be run on 3+ less than 10.